 Our standard inclusions – Strengths and limitations of this study, a data sharing statement, funding declaration, contributorship statement, etc., should also be included.

-The journals from BMJ are willing to consider publishing supplements.
+BMJ Journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of: